voshawn/shawnvo/README.md

 task for me to do, please send it over email so it doesn't get lost.
 I use my mailbox as a to-do list.

-Sometimes, I will dump information on Slack because I'm thinkign about it right now, but I don't necessarily expect you to respond immediately.
+Sometimes, I will dump information on Slack because I'm thinking about it right now, but I don't necessarily expect you to respond immediately.
 If it is unrelated to something we recently talked about or on nights / weekends, you should feel comfortable responding when it's most convenient.